seangfrank0474/nightshift/README.md

 <h2>NightShift 404 C2 - Burning the midnight oil</h2>
 <p>
 NightShift is a little thing I felt like writing to see if I could do it.
 The NightShift project is an http 404 status C2 written in python3 using aiohttp.
 I am using json formating to send data back and forth.
-Also using a dga to generate new keys everday for encryption.
-It curently only works with linux.
+Also using a dga to generate new keys everday for encryption. currently run fine under Windows and Linux as pure python.
+I have not built any portable bin/exe yet.
 </p>
 <dl>
   <dt><b>Was inspired by two other projects:</b></dt>